Stress-Related Illnesses

 PTSD can have a serious negative effect on relationships, day-to-day functioning, and overall quality of life.

-It is imperative that people with post-traumatic stress disorder (PTSD) seek professional assistance as different therapeutic modalities, such as cognitive-behavioral therapy and medication, can be useful in managing and reducing the symptoms.
+It is imperative that people with post-traumatic stress disorder (PTSD) seek professional assistance as different therapeutic modalities, such as cognitive-behavioural therapy and medication, can be useful in managing and reducing the symptoms.

 Early intervention and comprehensive support contribute to the successful recovery and resilience of individuals grappling with the profound psychological aftermath of traumatic experiences.